thegetty/quire-docs/content/community/join-us.md

 ## Submit a Bug

 Bugs are sneaky, and we need your help spotting them!
-If you come across something broken or that just doesn't look right, please add it to our bug tracker and we'll work on getting the issue resolved ASAP.
+If you come across something broken or that just doesn't look right, please add it to our issues list and we'll work on getting the issue resolved ASAP.

 Please remember to label your issue and include the following information when submitting a bug: